IT’s BRITTANY BITCH! (The original…)

 2018 Rainbow Award – Woodbury Community Pride

-2019 Community Builder Award for Drag Queen Story Time Philadelphia Family Magazine
+2019 Community Builder Award for Drag Queen Story Time from Philadelphia Family Magazine and in 2020 Drag Queen Story Time Named Family Favorite.

 “Indeed, after a two-decade rollercoaster ride, the multi-talented performer is still the reinging queen of Philadelphia drag queens…” – Philadelphia Weekly